moritzwilksch/DataScienceEducation/PythonForDataAnalysis/NotesOnBook.md

 ## Generator Object
 - A generator is a concise way to create a new iterable
-- Generators return results laizly as they are needed (use `yield` instead of `return` inside function)
+- Generators return results lazily as they are needed (use `yield` instead of `return` inside function)
 ```python
 def squares(n):
     for i in range(n):